FI:PB007 Software Engineering I - Course Information

 - Assessment methods

 - Team UML project (required to be completed before the exam), weekly tests (10 tests, 20 points) and final written exam consisting of a test (7 questions, 35 points) and UML model (35 points).
-At least 50 points are required for passing the course.
+To pass the course, one needs to have 50+ points from the sum of all points (bonus points do not count towards this limit) and 15+ points from the modelling part of the exam.

 - Language of instruction